 You’ll pay a little more for food.
 You’ll pay a little more for transportation.
 You’ll pay a little more for the excursions.
 But it’s not eye-wateringly bad.
 It’s $20 for dinner instead of $15; it’s $15 a day for a bicycle rental instead of $5.
 It’s $70 for a lagoon cruise instead of $50.

 So yes, I’d say that Bora Bora is definitely worth visiting.
-I’d also say that it would be a good idea to visit another island or two in the Society Islands while you’re there to see a different side to French Polynesia that isn’t just about tourism and excursions — Huahine was my favourite island and, um, I actually found the beach there to be nicer than the ones on Bora Bora.
+I’d also say that it would be a good idea to visit another island or two in the Society Islands while you’re there to see a different side to French Polynesia that isn’t just about tourism and excursions — Huahine was my favourite island and was very different to Bora Bora.

 So yeah.
 Bam!
 Bora Bora on a budget.
 It’s totally possible.